Ultimate Travel Guide to Tusheti, Georgia

 So not only is Tusheti considered remote and off the beaten track because it’s only accessible for 5 months, but also because getting there, when the area is technically open, is still quite the adventure!

-With no paved road into the area, the only option to get there and away is via a rough, unpaved, one-way 4wd track that twists and turns its way up through the mountains.
+With no paved road into the area, the only option to get there and away is via a rough, unpaved, one-way 4wd track that forms the only access road as it twists and turns its way up through the mountains.

 And it’s known as one of the most dangerous roads in the world!